cathxrsis/cathxrsis.github.io/_drafts/2020-10-30-Type-Theory-As-Basis.md

 ## Sets and Logic

-Set theory is a similar theory to type theory which is based upon the idea of sets.
+Set theory (or more formally ZFC Set Theory) is a foundational theory of maths; that is to say that all proven maths can be proven within the axioms and objects presented by ZFC.
 A set is a unique collection of objects that can be @@

 ## Correct by construction